katafuchix/ruby_fcm_send_sample/README.md

 - send_by_Firebase_Admin_SDK.rb

-## send by Cloud Messaging Server Key
+## Send by Cloud Messaging Server Key
 1. Go to the management screen like the Google API console with Firebase console site> Gear> Cloud Messaging.
 2. Copy Server Key Value(Token).